 1.3 A Member may choose to be represented at a formal adjudication hearing by an authorised trade union or professional organisation.
 The Member must inform the General Secretary with details of any representation within 14 days of a hearing.
 An authorised representative may not answer questions on behalf of a Member.

-1.4 The General Secretary will inform a Member of the nature and circumstances of a concern and will provide the Member with copies of relevant documentary evidence accepted by UKAHPP at each stage of the Procedure.
+1.4 The General Secretary will inform a Member of the nature and circumstances of a concern and will provided the Member with copies of relevant documentary evidence accepted by UKAHPP at each stage of the Procedure.

 1.5 The General Secretary may negotiate changes to the framework of the published Procedure in order to accommodate physical and mental health equality requirements such as: